cedar-ave/telligent-slack-integration/README.md

 ```

 ### Shared code
-Create a folder at root called "Shared" and a file of shared code (in this case, `slackify-html.js`).
+Create a folder at root called **Shared** and a file of shared code (in this case, `slackify-html.js`).

 (If working in the Azure Functions UI rather than in the VS Code Azure Functions extension, use Kudu > **site** > **wwwroot**.)

-Add `watchDirectories` to host.json (if working in the Azure Functions UI, do this in Function App Settings):
+Add `watchDirectories` to host.json (if working in the Azure Functions UI, do this in Function App settings):

 ```
 {